vishu-byte/Scilab-solving-boundary-value-problem-using-finite-difference-method/README.md

 TO SOLVE A GIVEN BOUNDARY VALUE PROBLEM

 Steps on how to use this program:
-i)  Redefine the ode function in your way and boundary conditions. ii) Enter number of points to be plotted and run to see the solution.
+i)  Redefine the ode function in your way and also the boundary conditions. ii) Enter number of points to be plotted and run to see the solution.